|Physics and Astronomy||

 Use the Speech/Voices... menu command to speed up the voice.
 I find 220 words per minute is about right.
 The volume is adjusted with the standard Apple Sound control panel.

 The VPE.XLM macro is provided as is, without warranty of any kind.
-It can be used freely by individuals for non-commercial purposes.
+It may be used freely and without further permission.

 All trademarks recognised.